ylytvyn/pricing/README.md

-# Start in the separate branch
+Starting template in the separate branch